 The Trust actively campaigns on a range of issues, ensuring that the patient voice is heard, to improve services for those affected by a liver condition, promote early intervention and diagnosis, and to raise awareness.
 All of our work is only possible thanks to donations, including gifts in Wills.

 Love Your Liver

-We launched our Love Your Liver campaign in 2012 to raise awareness, promote good liver health and offer practical advice to the public on reducing risk factors.
-The campaign includes community-based Love Your Liver screening and scanning events, supported by liver doctors and nurses from local hospitals, an online liver health screening tool and media work to highlight the issues.
-For more information please visit our Love Your Liver section.
+Our Love Your Liver campaign seeks to raise awareness, promote good liver health and offer practical advice on reducing risk factors.
+The campaign includes community-based Love Your Liver screening and scanning events, supported by doctors and nurses from local liver units, our online liver health screener and media work.
+For more information visit our Love Your Liver section.

 All Party Parliamentary Groups on Alcohol and Hepatology